aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 ---

-## Common mistakes and how to avoid them
+## Common mistakes

-**Mistake: Running OpenClaw on your primary machine.** An agent compromise gives attackers access to everything you have: SSH keys, password manager vaults, browser sessions, personal files.
+**Running OpenClaw on your primary machine.** An agent compromise gives attackers access to everything you have: SSH keys, password manager vaults, browser sessions, personal files.
 Use a dedicated, disposable environment.

-**Mistake: Using `dmPolicy: open`.** This lets anyone message your bot.
-Combined with tool access, it is effectively an open remote code execution endpoint.
+**Using `dmPolicy: open`.** This lets anyone message your bot.
+Combined with tool access, it's an open remote code execution endpoint.
 Use `pairing` or `allowlist` exclusively.

-**Mistake: Mounting your home directory into the container.** Convenience is the enemy of security here.
-Mount only the specific directories the agent needs, with appropriate read/write restrictions.
+**Mounting your home directory into the container.** Mount only the specific directories the agent needs, with appropriate read/write restrictions.

-**Mistake: Installing skills without review.** After ClawHavoc, the only safe approach is manual verification of every skill before installation.
-Automated scanning tools help, but they catch patterns, novel attacks will bypass them.
+**Installing skills without review.** After ClawHavoc, the only safe approach is manual verification of every skill.
+Automated scanning tools help but they catch patterns — novel attacks will bypass them.

-**Mistake: Using the same model for everything.** Match model strength to task risk.
+**Using the same model for everything.** Match model strength to task risk.
 Cheap local models for low-risk summarization.
 Frontier models for anything involving tool execution.
-This is not about capability, it is about prompt injection resistance.
+This is about prompt injection resistance, not capability.

-**Mistake: Forgetting that memory is an attack vector.** OpenClaw's persistent memory injects stored content into the system prompt.
-A single successful injection that writes to memory creates a persistent backdoor that fires on every subsequent interaction.
-Review memory contents periodically and have a clean rebuild procedure.
+**Forgetting that memory is an attack vector.** OpenClaw's persistent memory injects stored content into the system prompt.
+A single successful injection that writes to memory creates a persistent backdoor.
+Review memory contents periodically.

-**Mistake: Trusting the gateway is safe because it is on localhost.** CVE-2026-25253 proved this wrong.
-A malicious webpage in your browser could exploit WebSocket origin validation to hijack a localhost gateway.
-Keep your OpenClaw version current and the auth token strong.
+**Trusting the gateway is safe because it's on localhost.** CVE-2026-25253 proved otherwise.
+A malicious webpage could exploit WebSocket origin validation to hijack a localhost gateway.
+Keep your OpenClaw version current.

 ---